 However, they offer frequent sign-up bonuses such as high-interest periods or cash bonuses.
 Plus, unlike many other accounts, you don't have to lock your money away for an extended period of time to reap the benefits of your interest.
 The annual interest rate for savings accounts is tiered based on your balance and starts at 0.40%, calculated daily and paid out monthly.

-6. Wealthsimple Spend & Save
+6. Wealthsimple Cash

-There are no monthly account fees or minimum deposit amount to have a Wealthsimple Spend & Save account, plus you'll receive a prepaid Mastercard that you can use anywhere Mastercard is accepted.
-When you make purchases using your Wealthsimple Spend card, you'll get 1% back in cash, crypto or stock.
+Plus, you’ll receive a prepaid Mastercard that you can use anywhere Mastercard is accepted.
+When you make purchases using your Wealthsimple Cash Card, you’ll earn 1% back in cash, crypto or stock – your choice.

 7. PC Financial

-PC Financial is an online financial services provider owned by Loblaw Companies Limited.
+PC Financial is an online financial services provider owned by Loblaw Companies Limited – owners of the iconic Superstore.
 With no physical branches, PC Financial offers a digital-only banking experience accessible to Canadians nationwide.
-They offer 3 different PC Financial credit cards that earn points toward free groceries and other perks along with a PC Money Account.

 While you can withdraw cash from PC Financial ATMs for free and third-party ATMs for an additional cost, you cannot currently deposit cash or cheques into your PC Money Account.
-You can fund your account by eTransfer, linking an external account, setting up a direct deposit, or as a bill payment through an account at another bank.
+You can fund your account by eTransfer, linking an external account, setting up a direct deposit, or as a bill payment made through an account at another bank.

 8. Alterna Bank